unixvoid/device32/README.md

 # device32
 ![device32](docs/device32_banner.png)

-This repository contains PlatformIO example projects and documentation for device32, an ESP32-based device with OLED display and SD card capabilities.
+This repository contains PlatformIO example projects and documentation for device32, an ESP32-based device with OLED display and select button on the back.

 Quick links
 - examples/ — PlatformIO projects with individual READMEs